ibm-cloud-docs/billing-usage/billing-overview.md

 {{site.data.keyword.cloud_notm}} customers with a Subscription account can sign up for the Enterprise Savings Plan billing model.
 With this billing model, you commit to spend a certain amount on {{site.data.keyword.Bluemix_notm}} and you receive discounts across the platform.
 You are billed monthly based on your usage and you continue to receive a discount even after you reach your committed amount.
 For more information about the billing model, see [Enterprise Savings Plan billing model](/docs/billing-usage?topic=billing-usage-committed-use).

-Premium and advanced support options are available for Pay as you go with Committed Use.
+Premium and advanced support options are available for Enterprise Savings Plan.
 Support plan pricing falls into two tiers depending on the price level of your commitment.
-For more information, see [Support options for Pay as you go with Committed Use](/docs/get-support?topic=get-support-support-plans#support-plans).
+For more information, see [Support options for Enterprise Savings Plan](/docs/get-support?topic=get-support-support-plans#support-plans).